Wílmer Azofeifa

 Wílmer Jesus Azofeifa Valverde (born 4 June 1994) is a Costa Rican professional footballer who plays as a midfielder.
+He began his professional career with Santos de Guápiles, where his performances earned him international attention and a loan move to Mexican club Pachuca in 2016.

 He was born in Pococí and currently plays for Liga FPD club San Carlos.

 International career

-Azofeifa was called up by coach Oscar Ramirez for friendly matches in March 2018 against Scotland and Tunisia in preparation for the 2018 FIFA World Cup.
-He made his senior debut for the Costa Rica national football team on March 23, 2018 in a friendly match in Glasgow against Scotland.
+Azofeifa was called up by coach Óscar Ramírez for friendly matches in March 2018 against Scotland and Tunisia as part of Costa Rica's preparations for the 2018 FIFA World Cup.
+He made his senior international debut for Costa Rica on 23 March 2018 in a friendly match in Glasgow against Scotland.

+In 2019 he joined Norwegian club Sarpsborg 08, marking his first move to European football.